peterchafe/MediaCatalog/plan.md

 ## 3. Movie Class and Repository

-- **Movie Class**: Create a `Movie` class with properties for title, genre, release date, and IMDb link.
+- **Movie Class**: Create a `Movie` class with properties for title, genre, release date, IMDb link, and TMDB movie ID.
 - **Repository Interface**: Define an interface for the repository (`IMovieRepository`) with methods to add, get, and query movies.
 - **Repository Implementation**: Implement the repository using SQLite.
 Use Entity Framework Core's LINQ queries or raw SQL queries as needed.

 ---

-## 4. IMDB Query Implementation
+## 4. IMDB Query Implementation Using TMDB API Key

-- **Use IMDb API**: Sign up for an IMDb API key and use it to make requests to retrieve movie information based on the IMDb link.
+- **Sign Up for TMDB API Key**: Obtain a TMDB API key from [https://developers.themoviedb.org/docs/getting-started](https://developers.themoviedb.org/docs/getting-started).
-- **Fetch Data**: Create a method in your `IMovieRepository` interface to fetch movie details from IMDb using the API.
+- **Use TMDB API to Fetch Data**: Use the TMDB API to fetch movie details based on the IMDb link.
+Ensure you handle potential errors and edge cases.
-- **Store Data**: Store the fetched data in the database.
+- **Store Data**: Store the fetched data in the database, including the TMDB movie ID.

 ---